gennyble/fluffy-parakeet/README.md

  23:24
  thank you for the star, I live off of small bursts of dopamine apparently *(narrator: she's been broken by social media)*

+ 23:50
+ Ahh okay!
+Did some planning in my notebook, I want to get a window up today and maybe even some stuff rendered on the screen.
+I'll probably pull some code out of [notsure](https://github.com/gennyble/notsure) but like, that's how I do a lot of programming, right?
+Reading past code instead of docs.
+This isn't not allowed, right?
+I don't care, goal to make a thing and I'm making a bloody thing! ^^